 10+ In stock

 With AMD CPUs (Central Processing Units), you have the flexibility to choose the best discrete graphics card solution for your budget.
-CPUs offer faster proven performance, enhanced user control and reliable overclocking capabilities.
+CPUs offer faster clock speeds, enhanced user control, reliable overclocking capabilities and multi-core variants that offer improved performance over APUs.
+These serve as the best choice for gamers and high-performance consumers.

 Delivering flexibility and choice within four different platforms, AMD processors are designed to meet every price point and every computing requirement.
-While the FM2 and AM1 platforms such as the A4 7300 are best suited for everyday computing, those such as the FM2+ and AM3+ are built to meet the needs of the high-end enthusiasts as well as power users.
-Along with four, six and even eight-core variants processors such as the FX-9590 allow for stable overclocks reaching 5Ghz on the highest-end models!
-Those looking to gain the most from these processors will find aftermarket coolers to be a necessary requirement should they wish to maintain continuous performance and stability.
+While the FM2 and AM1 platforms such as the A4 7300 are best suited for everyday computing, those such as FM2+, AM3+ and the latest AM4 are built to meet the needs of the high-end enthusiasts as well as power users.
+Along with four, six and eight-core variants processors such as the latest Ryzen 1800X feature 8 Cores with 16 threads, as well as an unlocked multiplier for clock speeds over 4GHz.
+Those looking to gain the most from these processors will find aftermarket coolers to be a necessary requirement should they wish to maintain consistent performance and low temperatures.

 Buyers looking to build a machine for the purposes of general computing and everyday tasks will find valuable purchasing options with processors such as the Athlon X4 860K or the Athlon X4 845.
 These processors do well in delivering high clock speeds as well as multi-core variants, making them ideal for simultaneous multi-tasking such as browsing the internet or video playback while word processing.